jacopoantonello/enzpy/README.md

 ### Linux

-Make sure you have installed the packages in `Requirements`_.
+Make sure you have installed the packages in requirements.

 ```bash
 git clone https://github.com/jacopoantonello/enzpy.git